kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 I took <a href= "http://www.cs.princeton.edu/courses/archive/spring15/cos511/" title= "cos511"> scribe notes</a> for most lectures of this class in its Spring 2015 iteration.

+### COS 510: Programming Languages

+I will post my notes on the equivalence of programs and proofs here.

 ## Talks

 I attend various talks at Princeton and sometimes scribe them.
-Here are some interesting talks:

 ### Ben Recht on Perceptron Learning and Stability
+Professor Ben Recht from Berkeley discussed a notion of stability applied to stochastic gradient descent to explain why it reaches the same local optima in the nonconvex setting.

 ### Tom Griffiths on Rationality, Heuristics, and the Cost of Computation

+Professor Tom Griffiths from Berkeley discussed a notion of rationality which takes into account computation time as a resource.
+From his perspective, we can explain why some decision-making procedures which appear to be suboptimal are actually optimal from a sparse-resource respective.